aoli-hrbust/ROSE/README.md

 <img src="./docs/ROSE_framework.jpg" alt="Overview" width="80%">

-An explanation of the pseudo-supervised module is provided here.
-By constraining the view-specific soft clustering assignments  with a global pseudo-label, this module encourages the resulting unified clustering assignment to preserve discriminative characteristics unique to each view while incorporating cross-view consistency information.
+We present an overview of ROSE below.
+It comprises three joint learning components: consistent representation learning, which aims to fully capture cross-view consistent information; and view-specific representation learning, which emphasizes view-specific discriminative information.
+Additionally, to leverage the consistent and complementary information from these two components, curriculum learning guides the entire model to first learn consistent representations, then progressively focus on view-specific ones.
+Finally, the pseudo-supervised module encourages each view to retain its specific information while learning cross-view consistent information.

 ## Abstract